Somatic Therapy

 What to Expect

-• Sessions are paced for safety—no pushing into overwhelming territory
+• Sessions are paced for safety

 Next Steps